 If passed, the proposed bond measure would fund new or repaired HVAC systems and electrical systems.
 The proposed bond measure would fund roofing replacements or repairs at Madras High School, JCMS, Madras Elementary, Buff Elementary and Metolius Elementary.
 The proposed bond measure would include a driveway remodel project at Metolius Elementary to direct traffic flow during drop off and pickup times.

 Jefferson County School District is growing vocational education and early learning programs for students.

 If passed, the proposed bond measure would expand existing space at Madras High School by enclosing exposed outdoor learning spaces for Career and Technical Education (CTE) programs.

-The proposed bond measure, if passed, would fund the addition of early learning classrooms at Warm Springs K-8 Academy and the Westside Building, where Bridges High School is currently located.
+The proposed bond measure, if passed, would fund the addition of classrooms at Warm Springs K-8 Academy and the Westside Building, where Bridges High School is currently located.